ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/01-Linear-Regression.md

     - If probability of f-statistic is greater than 0.05, then review the model as the fit might be by chance, i.e. the line may have just luckily fit the data.
 - This parameter is examined because many a times it happens that even though all of the betas are significant, the overall model fit happened just by chance.

+- The basic idea behind the F-test is that it is a relative comparison between the model that you've built and the model without any of the coefficients except for $β_{0}$.
+- If the value of the F-statistic is high, it would mean that the Prob(F) would be low and hence, you can conclude that the model is significant.
+- On the other hand, if the value of F-statistic is low, it might lead to the value of Prob(F) being higher than the significance level (taken 0.05, usually) which in turn would conclude that the overall model fit is insignificant and the intercept-only model can provide a better fit.

 # Residual Analysis
 Plotting a Histogram of the residues helps us analyze whether
 - error terms are normally distributed